EuropeanSpallationSource/m-epics-ethercatmc/README.md

-# EthercatMC
+# ethercatmc

-EPICS module: EthercatMC
+EPICS module: ethercatmc

 This is a model 3 driver for EtherCAT based motion controllers.
 It needs a patched version of the motorRecord: